About Us

 Specific Goals and Objectives

-We will achieve our objectives through four research themes:
+We will achieve our objectives through five research themes:

 The impact of our work will be to significantly increase the UKHSA's ability to tackle current and future threats, thus informing policy, enhancing decision making, strengthening services and facilitating responses.